NekomimiOwO/AinoCompanion/README.md

 - Hold a valid physics item that does not exceed `Max Carried Mass`.
 - Make sure the pet isn't already carrying something.

-### Ai-Chan appears stuck

-- Give the automatic jump or safety teleport a few seconds to activate.
-- The new Ghost Probing system will attempt to navigate around most objects automatically.
-- Avoid leaving her in areas without NavMesh.
-- Adjust `Auto Jump Stuck Delay`, `Speed`, and `Ghost Probe Rays` settings if needed.

 ## Compatibility and notes

 - This mod is made for REPO and relies on game-provided classes, physics layers, NavMesh, and networking.
 - The mod uses the Aino visual/prefab supplied by GenshinImpactOverhaul_REPO.
 - In multiplayer, the host should maintain a stable connection because it is authoritative for the AI.
 - Mods that heavily alter Photon, `PhysGrabObject` physics, carts, NavMesh, or the Aino prefab may cause incompatibilities.
+- A major game update could potentially break this mod.

 ## Credits

-- **Ai-Chan Companion:** mod development.
 - **BepInEx:** plugin loader.
 - **Harmony:** runtime patching.
 - **GenshinImpactOverhaul_REPO:** Insert Aino prefab/visual into the game, by `GoblinKingShmee`.
 - **REPO_SteamNetworking_Lib:** Steam-based packets and multiplayer synchronization by `Rune580`.
-- **MenuLib (nickklmao):** in‑game configuration UI library.
+- **REPOConfig (nickklmao):** in‑game configuration UI library.
-- **REPO:** base game, physics, navigation, Photon, and interaction systems.
+- **R.E.P.O:** base game, physics, navigation, Photon, and interaction systems.
+- **UnityExplorer** it really helped with in-game debugging.

 ## Thanks